amna8977/Nerf-Dart_Book/README.md

 __________
 # The Design

-My model for the book can be found in Alex Rider: The Gadgets, shown below, but as it turns out, many of these materials cannot be accessed by the general public.
+My model for the book can be found in Alex Rider: The Gadgets, shown below, but as it turns out, many of these materials are nonexistent, but in the pages of a book.
 So, I am working on my own blueprints

 <img width="1467" height="837" alt="image" src="https://github.com/user-attachments/assets/67a83850-d93e-474c-ab7f-b8dedb8339b3" />